GSA/smartpay-website/src/content/resources/forum-presentations.md

 ## GSA SmartPay Purchase Management Essentials

 ### Course Description
 Learn the basics or refresh your skills for managing your Government Purchase Card program.
-This course covers purchase business line products and services available under GSA SmartPay® 3, roles and responsibilities, micro-purchase thresholds and exceptions, and more!
+This course covers purchase business line products and services available under GSA SmartPay 3, roles and responsibilities, micro-purchase thresholds and exceptions, and more!

 | Audience      | Presentation |
 | ----------- | ----------- |